// From Hello World to IO Monad

 putStrLn (x ++ y))

-The second step follows the same pattern, so we can continue the overhaul:
+The second step is also in the same form, so we can continue the overhaul:

 main :: IO ()